EDaniel0513/HangMan/README.md

 # HangMan
 Virtual hangman made by three Chantilly High School students (based in NoVA).
-Abhi, Arjun and Emile worked on hangman from April 3rd to April 7th 2020.
+Abhinaya K, Arjun M and Emile D worked on hangman from April 3rd to April 7th 2020.

 To access the game, open the index.html file in your chrome browser.